Chemaclass/satscribe/README.md

 - 💾 Saves each description to the database
 - 🗂️ View and paginate all previous descriptions
 - 🔐 Login via Nostr extension with challenge signing
+- 🔑 Manual login by pasting a signed Nostr event when no extension is available

 ## 🖼️ Demo